Syria: Education

 Education is free and compulsory from ages 6 to 12.
-Schooling consists of 6 years of primary education followed by a 3-year general or vocational training period and a 3-year academic or vocational program.
-The second 3-year period of academic training is required for university admission.
+Schooling consists of six years of primary education followed by a three-year general or vocational training period and a three-year academic or vocational program.
+The second three-year period of academic training is required for university admission.
 Total enrollment at post-secondary schools is over 150,000.
 The literacy rate of Syrians aged 15 and older is 90.7% for males and 82.2% for females.

-Since 1967, all schools, colleges, and universities have been under close government supervision by the Ba'ath Party.

-There are 6 state universities in Syria and 15 private universities.
+There are ten public universities in Syria and 39 private universities.
 The top two state universities are Damascus University (210,000 students as of 2014) and University of Aleppo.
 The top private universities in Syria are: Syrian Private University, Arab International University, University of Kalamoon and International University for Science and Technology.
 There are also many higher institutes in Syria, like the Higher Institute of Business Administration, which offer undergraduate and graduate programs in business.

-According to the Webometrics Ranking of World Universities, the top-ranking universities in the country are Damascus University (3540th worldwide), the University of Aleppo (7176th) and Tishreen University (7968th).

 Health

-In 2010, spending on healthcare accounted for 3.4% of the country's GDP.
-In 2008, there were 14.9 physicians and 18.5 nurses per 10,000 inhabitants.
-The life expectancy at birth was 75.7 years in 2010, or 74.2 years for males and 77.3 years for females.
+The ongoing conflict in Syria has profoundly impacted the nation's health demographics and infrastructure.
+As of 2023, the World Health Organization (WHO) estimated Syria's population at approximately 23.6 million.

+In 2021, the average life expectancy in Syria was 73.1 years.
+The infant mortality rate has seen a decline over recent years, with estimates indicating 12.1 deaths per 1,000 live births in 2022.
+The under-five mortality rate was reported at 21.4 deaths per 1,000 live births.

+Prior to the conflict, Syria had a maternal mortality ratio of 52 deaths per 100,000 live births in 2009.
+However, the ongoing war has disrupted maternal healthcare services, leading to increased risks for pregnant women.

+The protracted conflict has severely damaged Syria's healthcare infrastructure.
+As of recent reports, over half of the country's hospitals are non-functional, and approximately 15.3 million people are in need of health support, representing 72% of the population.
+This marks a 25% increase from 2022, highlighting the escalating health crisis.

+Non-communicable diseases, particularly cardiovascular conditions, were leading causes of death before the conflict.
+However, since the onset of the war, conflict-related injuries and deaths have surged, significantly altering the health landscape.